futureversecom/sdk-unity-ubf/README.md

 Alternatively, you can check out the `SumOfTwoNumbers` Sample that is included with the SDK.
 It shows how you can run a Blueprint that is stored locally in your Unity project.

-## License

-This SDK is provided under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).